Mokoenamosotho/AI-driven-automated-database/README.md

 # AI-driven-automated-database
-Implementation of AI-driven automated database recovery techniques in Western cape Hospital
+**Tittle: Implementation of AI-driven automated database recovery techniques in Western cape Hospital**

 Implementing AI-driven automated database recovery will improve the database reliability, efficiency and resilience by leveraging artificial intelligence and machine learning.
 This implementation will enable the system to be able to: